 GPAT 2019 result likely soon; How and where to check?

+GPAT 2019 result likely to be declared by Feb 8; How and where to check?

-New Delhi, Feb 5: GPAT result 2019 would be declared today on official website ntagpat.nic.in.
-GPAT 2019 or Graduate Pharmacy Aptitude Test was conducted on January 29, 2019, by the National Testing Agency (NTA).
+New Delhi, Feb 5: GPAT result 2019 will be declared in the next few days on official website.
+The result was supposed to be declared on February 5, but it was not.
+Reports suggest that GPAT 2019 result could be declared on or before February 8.

 Around 40,000 candidates appeared for GPAT 2019 exam.
 The NTA conducts GPAT exam for admission to Post-graduate pharmacy programmes at AICTE approved institutes.
 Till 2018, GPAT exam used to be was conducted by the All India Council for Technical Education (AICTE) every year.
 But from this year onwards, as per the directions of Ministry of Human Resource Development (HRD), the test will be conducted by the NTA.